galaxyproject/training-material/topics/imaging/tutorials/omero-suite/tutorial.md

 ---
 layout: tutorial_hands_on

-title: Overview on The Galaxy OMERO-suite - Upload images and metadata in OMERO using Galaxy
+title: Upload images and metadata in OMERO using the OMERO-suite
 zenodo_link: -- to be assigned--
 questions:
 - How can I use Galaxy to upload images and metadata into OMERO?